Zakat Guide · Updated May 2026

 • Nisab (Hanafi) = 87.48 × $100 = $8,748

-Our Zakat calculator fetches the live gold price and computes today's Nisab automatically — no manual calculation needed.
+Our Zakat calculator pulls the live gold price and works out today's Nisab value for you, in your local currency, without any manual steps.

 How Much Zakat Is Due on Gold?